Sophie Hunter: Theatre

 Hunter co-founded the Lacuna Theatre Company and was an associate director at Royal Court Theatre in the West End of London and Broadhurst Theatre in New York's Broadway for the play Enron.
-She is the co-founder and artistic director of theatre company Boileroom, which won the 2007 Samuel Theatre Trust Award for the avant-garde play The Terrific Electric.
+She is the co-founder and artistic director of theatre company Boileroom, which won the 2007 Oxford Samuel Beckett Theatre Trust Award for the avant-garde play The Terrific Electric.
 She also serves as collaborating director and dramaturge on marionette and puppetry production with the Phantom Limb Company.

 Known for her avant-garde plays, Hunter has directed, performed and conceived theatre productions throughout Europe, the Middle East and North America.
 She directed the experimental play 69° South (2013), the New York City performance art titled Lucretia (2011) based on Benjamin Britten's opera The Rape of Lucretia and the 2010 revival of Henrik Ibsen's Ghosts.
 She was a member of the performance collective Militia Canteen.

 In collaboration with music director Andrew Staples, Hunter directed mezzo-soprano Ruby Philogene in Phaedra (2015) at the Happy Days Enniskillen International Beckett Festival in Northern Ireland.
 The production was met with praise, with The Guardian saying it was "exquisitely realized," The Stage hailing it as "creative brilliance," and The Times describing it as "astonishing".
 She has also staged Benjamin Britten's The Turn of the Screw in Suffolk and London for Aldeburgh Music.

 In June 2017, Hunter took part as narrator in Music on the Meare at Aldeburgh Festival with readings from Ovid, John Dryden and Ted Hughes alongside oboist Nicholas Daniel.